elemprod/lptask/README.md

 called from the main context once the task's interval has expired.
 The handler function must follow the `sched_handler_t` prototype.

-A reference to the task is supplied to the handler function when its call so that the task can be updated inside the handler function.
+A reference to the task is supplied to the handler function when it is called so that the task can be updated inside the handler function.
 For example, a repeating task could be stopped inside its handler once a condition has been met.